tmobile/magentaA11y/_checklist-native/link.md

 - Use the device's default focus functionality.
 - External keyboard tab order often follows the screen reader focus, but sometimes this functionality requires additional development to manage focus.
 - Initial focus on a screen should land in a logical place, such as back button, screen title, first text field, or first heading.
-- When the in-app browser is closed, the focus should return to the triggering element.
+- When a link is closed, the focus should return to the triggering element.

 - **UIKit**
   - Implement focus ring to be around the paragraph container, so that double-tapping the container will activate the in-line link, given that there is only one link inside the container.